-Healthcare providers are required by law to report roughly 100 different reportable conditions in each state and territory nationally.
-However, reporting laws vary in different jurisdictions in terms of both what and when to report.
-Unbeknownst to many, healthcare providers are frequently also required to report to the public health agency (PHA) of the patient’s residence - wherever in the country that may be.
-The large number of different reports and the variable laws of the different states can be a challenge for electronic health record (EHR) implementers.
+Unbeknownst to many, in addition to reporting to their healthcare site’s jurisdiction, healthcare providers are frequently also required to report to the public health agency (PHA) of the patient’s residence - wherever in the country that may be.
+The large number of different reports and the variable laws of the different states can be a challenge for healthcare providers and electronic health record (EHR) implementers.
 Although reportable conditions are the core of public health surveillance, reporting compliance is not consistent.
-In addition, even when reporting is done, there is the additional burden of responding to public health investigations, because what is reported frequently does not include adequate clinical data for a complete report.
+In addition, even when reporting is performed, there is the additional burden of responding to public health investigations, because what is traditionally reported frequently does not include adequate clinical data for a complete report.

 EHR implementers will find information here regarding:

-- How and when to trigger a report to be sent
+How and when to trigger a report to be sent

-- The structure and testing of the Health Level Seven International (HL7) eICR standard
+The structure and testing of the Health Level Seven International (HL7) eICR standard

-- Using available testing and support materials
+Using testing and support materials

-- Connecting and testing eICR and RR transport and exchange
+Connecting and testing eICR and RR transport and exchange